1. How are you paid?

 - Invest Efficiently

-- Match Your Personality To Your Investment Strategy
+- Match Your Preferences To Your Investment Strategy

 10. How do you incorporate taxes into your planning for clients?